relector-tuxnix/meg4/platform/fbdev_alsa/README.md

 ===================================

 This directory contains the main executable for a backend that does not need any library, as it uses the Linux kernel interfaces directly.
-This allows MEG-4 to be used as an Operating System.
+This allows this port to be used as a [MEG-4 Operating System](../../docs/MEG-4_OS.md).

 Compilation options
 -------------------